-To enter the competition, an individual or teams of students must electronically register on the www.international-iccc.org entry form.
-The entries are due on or before 15 September 2013 and projects must be postmarked by 31 December 2013.
+To enter the competition an individual or teams of students are encouraged to electronically register on www.international-iccc.org entry form.

+The entries are due on or before 15 September 2015 and projects sent postmarked by 1 December 2015.